Toombs, Robert A.

 Following Abraham Lincoln's election, Toombs resigned his Senate seat and attended Georgia's secession convention.
 He helped establish the Confederate government and Jefferson Davis appointed him secretary of state.
 Although his responsibilities were limited, Toombs was responsible for the eventual dispatch of James M. Mason and John Slidell to Europe, which resulted in the Trent Affair but did not win recognition of the Confederacy from the United Kingdom or France.
 Frustrated by the lack of activity in his department, Toombs resigned in July 1861 and secured a commission as brigadier general in what would become the Army of Northern Virginia.
 Toombs' leadership of a brigade of Georgians was largely ineffectual and problematic with the significant exception of his conduct at the Battle of Antietam, where he held the Confederate right flank at Burnside Bridge for hours with a dramatically outnumbered force.
 After the battle, he lobbied for promotion to major general and resigned in March 1863 when it was denied.
 Returning to Georgia, Toombs spent the remainder of the war protesting the centralizing policies of the Davis administration.

-Michael Chesson, "Toombs, Robert Augustus," American National Biography (New York: Oxford University Press, 1999), 21:749-50; William C. Davis, The Union that Shaped the Confederacy: Robert Toombs & Alexander H. Stephens (Lawrence: University Press of Kansas, 2001); William Y. Thompson, Robert Toombs of Georgia (Baton Rouge: Louisiana State University Press, 1966).
+Michael Chesson, "Toombs, Robert Augustus," American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 21:749-50; William C. Davis, The Union that Shaped the Confederacy: Robert Toombs & Alexander H. Stephens (Lawrence: University Press of Kansas, 2001); William Y. Thompson, Robert Toombs of Georgia (Baton Rouge: Louisiana State University Press, 1966).